olin-toolboxes/toolboxes.web/index.md

 ### Tips for success

 * **Don't suffer in silence.** Many of these exercises require installing new packages, which can sometimes come with hiccups.
-If you're struggling with something, let us know about it on Piazza so we can fix it for you and everyone else.
+If you're struggling with something, let us know about it so we can fix it for you and everyone else.
 * **Start early**.
 The project toolbox can be a great source of inspiration for your final project – but only if you try them in time.
 * **Have fun** and follow your own learning goals.